 ‘This little tree, a young child of the forest shall be your holy tree to-night.
 It is the wood of peace, for your houses are built of the fir.
 It is the sign of an endless life, for its leaves are ever green.
 See how it points upward to heaven.
 Let this be called the tree of the Christ-child; gather about it, not in the wild wood, but in your own homes; there it will shelter no deeds of blood, but loving gifts and rites of kindness.’

 So, they took the tree from its place and carried it in joyful procession to the edge of the glade and laid it on one of the sledges.
 The horse tossed his head and drew bravely at its load, as if the new burden had lightened it.
 When they came to the village, Alvoid bade them open the doors of his great hall, and set the tree in the midst of it.”

 Although there may be various versions about the origination of the Christmas tree, what is known for certain is that by the early eighteenth century, Christmas trees could commonly be found in the upper Rhineland and were primarily a Protestant custom.
-After the Congress of Vienna ended in 1815, Prussian officials emigrated and the custom of a Christmas tree gained wider acceptance.
+After Napoleon Bonaparte was defeated at Waterloo and the Congress of Vienna signed the Final Act, embodying all the separate treaties, Prussian officials emigrated and the custom of a Christmas tree gained wider acceptance.
 Furthermore, by the early 19th century, the Christmas tree could be found not only in the Rhineland but also in France, Russia, Britain, Denmark, and the U.S.